mappls-api/mapmyindia-rest-api/mapmyindia-textsearch-api/readme.md

 You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/signup](https://www.mapmyindia.com/api/signup)

 ## Introduction
 Text Search API is a service that aims to provide information about a list of places on the basis of a text string entered by the user.
 It uses the location information that is provided along with the query to try to understand the request.
+This API now supports Hindi language so you can now search queries in Hindi too.

 ## Security Type